infinitered/gluegun/docs/getting-started.md

 Hello from an extension!
 ```

+Note that we sometimes call the `toolbox` the `context` or the `RunContext`.
+That's just another word for the same thing.

 ## Next steps

 There are _many_ more tools in the toolbox than just `print.info`.
 You can generate from a template, manipulate files, hit API endpoints via HTTP, access parameters, run system commands, ask for user input, and much more.
-Explore the API docs in the sidebar to learn more or follow a tutorial like [Making a Movie CLI](/tutorial-making-a-movie-cli).
+Explore the [API docs](./toolbox-api.md) in this folder to learn more or follow a tutorial like [Making a Movie CLI](./tutorial-making-a-movie-cli.md).